 Processing and timescales

-Where an application for review is made, a public notice will be displayed at or near the site and on the council’s website for 28 days, starting on the day after the application was received.
+Where an application for review is made, a public notice will be displayed at or near the site by the Licensing Authority and on the council’s website for 28 days, starting on the day after the application was received.
 During this time any Responsible Authority and any other person can make a representation in respect of the application.

 After the 28 day consultation period has ended, the application will be determined by the Licensing Act 2003 Sub-Committee within 20 working days.

 The committee may: